apollographql/apollo/docs/source/platform/schema-validation.md

 <h3 id="multiple-environments">Multiple environments</h3>

-Product cycles move fast, and it’s common for schemas to be slightly different across environments as changes make their way through your system.
-To accommodate for this, schemas can be registered under specific schema tags and checks can be performed against specific schema tags.
+Product cycles move fast and it's common for schemas to be slightly different across environments as changes make their way through your system.
+To support this, schemas pushed to the registry can be associated with specific _variants_ of your graph (also referred to tags).

-Tags mostly commonly represent environments and can also indicate branches or future schemas.
-Passing the `--tag` flag to `apollo service:check` specifies which schema to compare against, such as `prod` or `staging`.
-It's common to run checks against multiple different schema tags during continuous integration to ensure that all important deployments are accounted for.
-Checking multiple tags will result in check statuses similar to:
+Variants mostly commonly represent environments and can also indicate branches or future schemas.
+Passing the `--tag=<VARIANT>` flag to `apollo service:check` specifies which schema variant to compara against, such as `prod` or `staging`.
+It's common to run checks against multple different graph variants in the same continuous integration pipeline to ensure that all important deployments are accounted for.
+Running `service:check` against multiple variants will result in status checks similar to:

 <div style="text-align:center">